Addressing Climate Change

 Supporting the Development and the Use of SAF

-Engaging in Emissions Trading
+Engaging in Carbon Credits

 In addition to responding to the ICAO CORSIA, the Group also offers JAL Carbon Offset, in cooperation with CHOOOSE AS, as a unique initiative that allows passengers to offset their own CO2 emissions on their flights.